erichelgeson/erichelgeson.github.com/_posts/2014-09-12-starting-a-newsletter.markdown

 ### Finding your niche
 This was easy for me, and I think if you're trying too hard you don't have a niche yet.
 You likely use a product, programming language, or utility every day that others use too.
 If people start looking to you and asking you questions on how to use it, thats a great idea to start a newsletter.

 Time commitment is another thing to consider.
 Before I started automating many of the things below it could take me between 1.5 to 2 hours of time every Sunday.
 I usually did this while the kids were napping or playing, but you need to commit to this each week.
-Durring the last few weeks I've actually gone to bi-weekly to spend more time with my family.
+During the last few weeks I've actually gone to bi-weekly to spend more time with my family.
 (Good thing I didn't call it Chef-Weekly :)

 ## Getting and automating content
 Most of my content comes from Blogs and Twitter.
 I use Feedly to categorize blogs and favor content I want to mark for inclusion.
 On Twitter I favorite posts.
 Really keep it simple.